These policies are for the benefit and safety of all patrons:

 Community Description:

-Randolph County provides 55% of the operating income received by the library.
+Five of the libraries are operated by the county with significant municipal support.
+Two libraries are operated by their municipalities with significant county support.
+Randolph County government provides -65% of the operating income received by the library system.
 Additional funds come through State Aid and local municipalities.

-All libraries, except Ramseur, are open six days weeks.
-Please click on the individual libraries for operating hours as they vary.
-Of the 510,909 items circulated in FY 2008-2009, 194,366 items (38 percent) were circulated from the central library.
-Each library has public access computers that allow access to the Internet, library databases, and Microsoft Office products.
+The headquarters library is open 6 days a week, for a total of 61 hours per week.
+Of the 517,611 items circulated in FY 2018-1019, 229,593 items ( 44 percent) were circulated from the central library.
+Each library has public access computers that allow access to the Internet, library databases, and Microsoft Office products., Each library offers free WiFi access to patrons.

 MATERIAL SELECTION

-The aim of the adult book collection is to make available books and other materials that meet the educational, informational, cultural and recreational needs of the patrons.
+The aim of the library collection is to make available books and other materials that meet the educational, informational, cultural and recreational needs of the patrons.

 Final responsibility for selection of all library materials rests with the Library Director, who operates within the framework of policies determined by the Board of Trustees.

-Responsibility for the selection of materials for the Asheboro adult book collection lies with the Head of Adult Collection Development as designated by the head of the Reference Department or by library administration.
+Responsibility for the selection of materials for the headquarters adult book collection lies with the Head of Adult Collection Development as designated by library administration.
 This individual manages the adult book collection and the lease book collection; selects materials for the collection; and advises branch book selectors as requested.
 Duties may be shared among staff members.

-Responsibility for the selection of materials for the audio/visual collection lies with the Audio/Visual Librarian.
+Responsibility for the selection of materials for the headquarters audio/visual collection lies with the Audio/Visual Librarian or other qualified staff member designated by library administration.

 Responsibility for the selection of materials for the reference collection lies with the Head of Reference.

-Responsibility for the selection of materials for the children’s room lies with the Children’s Librarian.
+Responsibility for the selection of materials for the children’s room lies with the Head of Youth Services.

-Responsibility for the selection of materials for the Extension Department lies with the Extension Librarian.
+Responsibility for the selection of materials for the Extension Department lies with the Head of Extension Services.

-Responsibility for the selection of materials for the Randolph Room lies with the Randolph Room Librarian.
+Responsibility for the selection of materials for the Randolph Room lies with the County History Librarian.

 Responsibility for the selection of materials for the young adult collection lies with the Teen Services Librarian.